-Before you begin any filling or refilling work, you must ensure that you are wearing suitable personal protective equipment (PPE).
-This legal requirement can include items such as goggles, gloves and hard hats - depending on the type of work that you are carrying out.
+Before you begin any filling or refilling work, you must wear suitable personal protective equipment (PPE).
+This legal requirement can include goggles, gloves and hard hats - depending on the type of work you are carrying out.

 Depending on which substance you want to pump and what your operating instructions specify, you may also need additional equipment, such as aprons to protect your body and respiratory equipment.

-It may be appropriate to implement monitoring measures for employees, to ensure that you are able to offer rapid assistance in the event of an emergency.
+Implementing monitoring measures for employees may be appropriate to ensure that you can offer rapid assistance in an emergency.

 Best precautions to prevent drip losses

 When removing pumps from containers, trailing liquid can lead to drip losses.
-Safety stands for barrel pumps with an integrated collecting container offer reliable protection.
-However, it is advisable to carry out filling and decanting work only in special designated areas that are not within passageways and traffic routes.
+Safety stands for barrel pumps with an integrated collecting container that offers reliable protection.
+However, it is advisable to do filling and decanting work only in particular designated areas, not within passageways and traffic routes.